George Papandreou speaks to media gathered for G-20 in Cannes, France

 If Greece opts not to adhere to a deal reached on October 27, then it must leave the euro zone, Sarkozy said after meeting for more than two hours with Papandreou and German Chancellor Angela Merkel.

-But first, Papandreou faces a confidence vote, slated for Friday, that will determine his own political fate.
-"This is our first battle," he said.
-Asked whether he believed he would win, he said, "I do hope so but, obviously, this is a democratic process."
+But first, Papandreou faces a confidence vote in the Greek Parliament, slated for Friday, that will determine his own political fate.
+“This is our first battle,” he said.
+Asked whether he believed he would win, he said, “I do hope so but, obviously, this is a democratic process.”

-Sarkozy said the ministers of finance of France and Germany will meet Wednesday.
-The countries are determined to help Greece, but require that Greece meet its commitments, he said, adding that the other members of the euro zone would not allow the euro to be destroyed.
+France and Germany are determined to help Greece, but require that Greece meet its commitments, Sarkozy said, adding that the other members of the euro zone would not allow the euro to be destroyed.

-Greek authorities were informed that Europeans and the International Monetary Fund would disburse a sixth tranche of $8 billion euros only after the uncertainty is ended and the October 27 deal is implemented, Sarkozy said.
-Greece is now in the last third of its May 2010 bailout, which is worth a total of 110 billion euros.
+Greek authorities were informed that Europeans and the International Monetary Fund would disburse a sixth tranche of 8 billion euros (about $10.9 billion) only after the uncertainty is ended and the October 27 deal is implemented, Sarkozy said.
+Greece is now in the last third of its May 2010 bailout, which is worth a total of 110 billion euros (about $151 billion).

 In a statement, IMF Managing Director Christine Lagarde lauded the October 27 plan, despite its belt-tightening requirements.